KnairdA/blog_content/articles/2019_05_25_meta_descriptor.md

 };
 ```

-This works out nicely for both integral and automatically differentiable floating point types and even yields a more pleasant syntax for defining fractional descriptor values due to C++'s implicit constructor calls.
+This works well for both integral and automatically differentiable floating point types and even yields a more pleasant syntax for defining fractional descriptor values due to C++'s implicit constructor calls.
 One remaining hiccup is the representation of values such as square roots that are not easily expressed as readable rational numbers.
 Such weights are required by some more exotic LB models and currently stored by explicit specialization for any required type.
 A slightly surprising fact in this context is that the C++ standard doesn't require some functions such as `std::sqrt` to be `constexpr`.
 This problem remained undetected for quite a while as e.g. GCC fixes this issue in a non-standard extension.
 So in the long term we are going to have to invest some more effort into adding compile-time math functions in the vein of [GCEM](https://www.kthohr.com/gcem.html).

 ### Tagging free functions